Skip to main content

 This guide will help you create a headless server on Edgegap for a Unity project using Photon Fusion 2 as its networking solution.
 You will need an account with both Edgegap and Photon for this.

 We will use the sample project Asteroid Simple (Host) from Photon Fusion.
-This guide will walk you throught the changes made to this sample to make it work with Arbitrium.
-You can find the final version of the source code on Edgegap Asteroids Sample GitHub.
+This guide will walk you throught how to test this sample, as well as the general changes made to it to make it work with Edgegap.

 There are two plugins included in the project to help with development: Newtonsoft Json for better Json serialization, and ParrelSync for easier testing with multiple unity editors.
 We also included a EdgegapHelper folder with some scripts for managing calls to the Edgegap API.